Coronary Angioplasty

 • Shortness of breath without any chest pain

-Coronary Angioplasty Surgery Procedure
+Coronary Angioplasty Procedure Steps

 When you experience symptoms of coronary heart disease, it is advised that you rush to a cardiologist as soon as possible without any delay.
-The cardiologist may use several diagnostic techniques like :
+The cardiologist may use several diagnostic techniques like:

 • Electrocardiogram (ECG)